steviemcg/scuguk/src/pages/events/2022/05/manchester-code-sitecore-usergroup.md

   name: Code Computer Love
   address: 4th Floor, Sevendale House, Dale Street, Manchester, M1 1JA
   position:
-  details: The main entrance is on Dale Street, which is open from 8am-6pm.
-For events after 6pm, please follow the instructions below
+  details: "The main entrance is on Dale Street, which is closed at 6pm, therefore please follow the instructions below:\n\n
-   ~ From the main entrance on Dale Street, walk round the corner to Spear Street on the left hand side of the building.
+   - From the main entrance on Dale Street, walk round the corner to Spear Street on the left hand side of the building.
-   ~ About half way down the street, you’ll find a large, locked gate on the right – that’s us!.
+   - About half way down the street, you'll find a large, locked gate on the right - that's us!."
 agenda:
   - agenda-item:
     time: "18:00"
     value: Arrival and networking
   - talk:
-    time: "18.15"
+    time: "18:15"
-    who: Matt Knowles - Solutions Architect @EPAM Systems
+    who: "Matt Knowles - Solutions Architect @ EPAM Systems"
-    intro: Content Hub CMP - SXA, editorial enhancements and lessons learned
+    intro: "Content Hub CMP - SXA, editorial enhancements and lessons learned"
-    description: CMP provides a great way of pushing content to many destinations.SXA gives editors the ability to quickly create engaging content.
-Let's combine the two, using Content Hub scripting and extending the CMP import pipelines, to create a combined workflow where CMP pushes into SXA pages and components creating a CMP -> SXA workflow, extending both to provide a great editorial experience.
+    description: "CMP provides a great way of pushing content to many destinations.SXA gives editors the ability to quickly create engaging content.
+Let's combine the two, using Content Hub scripting and extending the CMP import pipelines, to create a combined workflow where CMP pushes into SXA pages and components creating a CMP -> SXA workflow, extending both to provide a great editorial experience."
   - talk:
     time: "18:45"
-    who: Neil Shack - Technical Architect @Ethisys
+    who: "Neil Killen - Technical Director & Sitecore MVP @ Valtech"
-    intro: Composable DXP
+    intro: "Composing the DXP with Sitecore"
-    description: Neil will talk about his experience with Composable DXP.
+    description: "Neil will demonstrate how to compose your digital experience platform using Sitecore's newly acquired products."
   - talk:
     time: "19:15"
-    who: someone
+    who: "someone"
-    intro:  Customization of Layout services for JSS
+    intro: "Customization of Layout services for JSS"
-    description: In this presentation, you will see an overview of how an Customization for the Layout services for JSS was implemented and used.
+    description: "In this presentation, you will see an overview of how an Customization for the Layout services for JSS was implemented and used."
   - talk:
     time: "19:45"
-    who: Sumith - Product Team @ Sitecore UK
+    who: "Sumith Damodaran - Sr. Product Manager - Experience Platform @ Sitecore UK"
-    intro:  Discover Discover
+    intro:  "Discover Discover"
-    description: Sumith will present on Reflektion and demonstrate the product capabilities.
+    description: "Sumith will present on Reflektion and demonstrate the product capabilities."
   - agenda-item:
     time: "20:20"
     value: Networking